-- 2.1 Residential Energy Services Network RESNET's mission is to improve the energy efficiency of the nation's housing stock and to qualify more families for home ownership by expanding the national availability of mortgage financing options and home energy ratings.
+- 2.1 Residential Energy Services Network RESNET's mission is to build and maintain, in collaboration with industry partners, a credible and reliable marketplace infrastructure that significantly improves the energy performance of all buildings.
 RESNET is a membership 501(c)(3) non-profit organization.
-RESNET's activities focus on: - 2.1.1 Adopting and maintaining the national standards for home energy ratings. - 2.1.2 Accrediting home energy rating providers, energy rating training providers, and home energy rating software programs. - 2.1.3 Working with the mortgage industry in developing innovative residential energy efficiency financing products. - 2.1.4 Educating the public and the housing industry on the benefits of residential energy efficiency. - 2.2 Overview of Home Energy Ratings Home energy ratings provide a standard measurement of a home's energy efficiency.
+RESNET's activities focus on: - 2.1.1 Adopting and maintaining the national standards for home energy ratings. - 2.1.2 Accrediting Energy Rating Quality Assurance Providers, Rater Training providers, and home energy rating software programs. - 2.1.3 Working with the mortgage industry in developing innovative residential energy efficiency financing products. - 2.1.4 Educating the public and the housing industry on the benefits of residential energy efficiency. - 2.2 Overview of Home Energy Ratings Home energy ratings using the HERS Index are governed the ANSI/RESNET 301-2014 Standard approved the American National Standards Institute.
+They provide a standard measurement of a home's energy efficiency.
 Ratings are used for both new and existing homes.
-In new homes, ratings often verify energy performance for the ENERGY STAR® homes program, energy efficient mortgages, and energy code compliance.
-Homeowners who wants to upgrade their home's energy efficiency can use the energy rating to evaluate and pinpoint specific, costeffective improvements.
+In new homes, ratings often verify energy performance for the ENERGY STAR® homes program, energy efficient mortgages, builders marketing the energy performance of their homes and energy code compliance.
+Homeowners who want to upgrade their home's energy efficiency can use the energy rating to evaluate and pinpoint specific, cost-effective improvements.
 In existing homes, homeowners receive a report listing cost-effective options for improving the home's energy rating.
 An energy rating allows a home buyer to easily compare the energy costs for homes being considered.

-There are two types of ratings:
+There are three types of ratings: